UBCSailbot/raye-local-pathfinding/README.md

 All of the arguments below are optional for `all.launch`.

-* `initial_speedup` - Float value that changes the speed at which the simulation is run.
+* `speedup` - Float value that changes the speed at which the simulation is run.
 Default: `1.0`

 * `obstacle_type` - String value that changes the obstacle representation of AIS ships.
 Accepted types are: `"ellipse"`, `"wedge"`,`"circles"`, `"hybrid_circle"`, and `"hybrid_ellipse"`.
 Default: `"hybrid_circle"`